 The Wests planted grapes from cuttings furnished by Captain Weber, as well as a collection of 40 cultivars sourced from a nursery in Boston.
 We do not have a list of those grapes originally planted by El Pinal in the 1850s.
 But in his book, Sullivan writes that the Wests were cultivating Zinfandel at least by the 1860s; and that in 1883 a Lodi grown El Pinal Zinfandel was also submitted to a viticultural convention in San Francisco.

 We do have documents listing grapes in the El Pinal nursery that was preserved by the family of Joseph Spenker, who purchased cuttings in 1885 to plant on his 1,000-acre property just west of Lodi – a small town originally settled in the 1850s, and incorporated as a city in 1906.
-Jessie’s Grove Winery now dominates most of Spenker’s original square-mile property.
-In 1886 Spenker planted 25 acres of a “Black Malvoisie” (later identified as Cinsaut), which is still cultivated by Spenker’s heirs – a block now known as Bechthold Vineyard.
-At the same time Spenker planted grapes called Madeline, Black Hamburg, Sweetwater, Black Ferra, and Emperor.
+Jessie's Grove Winery now dominates most of Spenker's original square-mile property.
+In 1886 Spenker planted 25 acres of a “Black Malvoisie” (later identified as Cinsaut), which is still cultivated by Spenker's heirs – a block now known as Bechthold Vineyard.
+At the same time Spenker planted grapes that were listed as Madeline, Black Hamburg, Sweetwater, Black Ferra, and Emperor.

 In 1888, Spenker planted a second vineyard consisting primarily of Zinfandel, mixed in with Carignan, Mission, Tokay, and Black Prince (the latter, later identified by the California Department of Agriculture as Rose of Peru).
 This block – today called Royal Tee Vineyard – is Lodi's oldest continuously farmed Zinfandel planting, and is owned by Jessie's Grove Winery.
 It is thought that that the first "Flame Tokay" – a brilliantly pink, plump variety of Vitis vinifera grown primarily as a table grape – was planted in Lodi as early as 1857; and that by the 1890s the two most widely planted grapes in Lodi were Tokay and Zinfandel.